 At this new bar, there was a live band playing rock music just for us.
 The drinks here were very expensive $3-4 for a drink.
 The chaperones were aggressively encouraging us to buy drinks.

 While we were drinking, two small children trying to sell us flower necklaces.
 The music and atmosphere was definitely damaging to these children’s hearing.
 Additionally, the boy has scars on his face- presumably from abuse from a parent.
 This was so sad.
 I really do not know what to do in this situation- should I buy the necklace and support child labor or not and have the kid risk injuries for not reaching his quota?

 I did not buy anything.

-At that point I left and walked home sober to get some sleep before my big day tomorrow.
+At that point I left and walked home sober to get some sleep before my big day at the elephant sanctuary.

 Chiang Mai is a choose-your-own-adventure kind of city.
 You can choose to stay in the touristy banana pancake fantasy land, which is very pleasant.
 Or, you can choose to see the real Thailand on the outskirts.
 While the city is pleasant enough, there is not that much to do; the main attractions are all at least an hour away.
 If I were to visit again as a tourist, I would spend 1 day to see the city, then quickly head to the countryside.
 Chiang Mai is also a major remote-working hub and for that I totally see the appeal.